ksydata/FDS/README.md

-# FDSAML
+# FDS
-This is a module for building an Anti-Money Laundering and Fraud transaction Detection System using MongoDB and Python.
+This is a module for building an traffic anomaly detection system using MongoDB and Java.